ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 > [optimization round I did for src/black][opt-round3], but there's nothing in that which
 > I haven't covered yet.

-Anyhow these optimizations bumped the parsing speedup over interpreted from ~1.73x to
+Anyhow, these optimizations bumped the parsing speedup over interpreted from ~1.73x to
 \~1.9x.
 You can see the [changes made here][opt-round1] [and also here][opt-round2].

 For more detail, see the tables at the bottom for the `compiled-mypyc-preopt` and